Pitmaster BBQ Catering in Honey Town, North Carolina

 Where Service Can Actually Land

 The setup has to fit the site before the menu can work.
-We need to know where the truck, smoker, buffet table, or staffed line can land, how close guests are to the food, and whether the service area creates a bottleneck.
+We need to know where the truck, smoker, Serving setup staffed line can land, how close guests are to the food, and whether the service area creates a bottleneck.

 Headcount Is Only the Start

 Headcount is only part of the story.
-We also want to know if guests arrive all at once, move through quickly, linger, bring kids, or need a calmer line.
+We also want to know if guests arrive all at once, move through quickly, linger, Family-friendly service need a calmer line.
 The same 100 guests can need very different service plans.

 Outdoor Backup Planning

 Outdoor service needs a backup plan.
-If the day is hot, windy, wet, or spread out, we think through shade, cover, serving distance, food holding, and whether guests can move through the line comfortably.
+If the day is hot, windy, Wet, OR spread out, we think through shade, cover, serving distance, food holding, and whether guests can move through the line comfortably.

 No Last-Minute Surprises

 The fastest way to create a service problem is to learn the site rules too late.
-If there are gate times, loading limits, insurance requirements, propane rules, or cleanup expectations, we want them in the first conversation.
+If there are gate times, loading limits, insurance requirements, Propane Rules, OR cleanup expectations, we want them in the first conversation.

 Local Market Read